soroorgh93/sfo-airport-lakehouse/README.md

   - `mart_passengers_per_landing` (main KPI)
   - `mart_fleet_mix_monthly`

-On top of BigQuery we use Python (Colab/Jupyter) for ETL and analytics, and CouchDB as a small NoSQL side store for passenger documents.
+On top of BigQuery we use Python (Colab/Jupyter) for ETL and analytics, and **Apache CouchDB as a NoSQL document store** for a slice of the passenger data.

 ## Contents